Skeleton Code to Create PoC DLL

 }

-You can execute this DLL using rundll32.exe on a Windows system:
+In general, you can execute a DLL using rundll32.exe on a Windows system:

 rundll32.exe <DLL_name>,<exported_function_name>